 How long does real garland last?

 How long real garland will last depends on what you use for your natural DIY garland.
 If you use fresh greenery (like evergreen garland fresh), it will last up to a month, especially if it’s in the cold (like outdoors).
-If you are using fresh dried fruit garland, it can last between 6 months – 2 years.
+If you are using fresh dried fruit garland, it can last between 6 months to 2 years.

 OK!
 Let’s get to how to make a dried fruit garland (real garland).